Tin Drum (album): Reception

 With Tin Drum, Japan received some of the best reviews of their career in the contemporary British music press.
 NME's Paul Morley wrote of the album: "Gorgeously erotic, perfectly evanescent.
 It accepts transitoriness, yet delights in sensation."
 Morley also praised the album as a "triumph" for David Sylvian in particular, "the sensitive individual, the deep feeling loner, his voice stricken on the tensions between confidence and gloom, whose lyrics are a questing expression of love and loss, doubt and despondency.
 His old clumsiness at describing his position, at probing his passion has been replaced with a sublime simplicity."
 In Smash Hits, critic David Bostock proclaimed that "Japan have made their best album yet."
-Record Mirror writer Suzie said that while she still found Sylvian's vocals "mannered and... far too close to Bryan Ferry for comfort", Tin Drum is "a very accomplished musical exercise."
+Record Mirror writer Suzie said that while she still found Sylvian's vocals "mannered and... far too close to Bryan Ferry for comfort", Tin Drum is "a very accomplished musical exercise."In 1986, Sounds ranked it number 22 on their top 100 greatest albums of all time, while also ranking "Visions of China" number 87 in their list of top 100 songs of all time.

 However, Melody Maker's Lynne Barber was less impressed: "The music slots together in jigsaw fashion, leaving plenty of space and clean air... but there seems to be little purpose to their constructs, a dearth of aesthetic sensibility.
 Japan's music is pre-fabricated, built from an architect's well-laid plan, yet not sculpted with an artist's passion or insight."

 Joseph Burnett of The Quietus described Tin Drum in 2013 as "unique in pop history, a fearlessly ambitious, unusual and conceptual work of art that defies genre categorisation."
 In a retrospective review, AllMusic critic Ned Raggett called it Japan's "most unique, challenging, and striking album".
 Trouser Press wrote that Tin Drum "presents Japan at peak form".

+Influence and legacy

 Roland Orzabal of the band Tears for Fears called Tin Drum "an absolute conceptual masterpiece from lyrics to artwork... just everything", and has stated that it was a primary influence on Tears for Fears' first album The Hurting.
+Based on their admiration for the Japan album, the Cure and XTC hired Steve Nye to produce their 1983 releases "The Walk" and Mummer, respectively.

+Others who consider the album a favourite include Wild Beasts bassist Tom Fleming, who notes its influence on his band's work, particularly their later, synth-oriented material, and author David Keenan.
+According to Stephin Merritt, "It features electric guitar sounds previously possible only for Adrian Belew; the bass is so fretless it sounds like a moaning sea mammal, the gorgeous drums are so tonal they could be marimbas, the Prophet 5 synthesizer sits quietly in the mix making squiggly noises; and sometimes a violin plays, in a manner previously heard only in Chinese opera."